 After 64 samples of the head or rim signal have been captured, a FFT (Fast Fourier Transform) on these samples is performed.
 This results in 33 (usable) frequency bins representing the spectrum of the signal.
 I did not program the FFT myself but took it from NXP's AN10913.
-This ZIP archive contains several files, the library which has to be linked to the MIDIBOX project is CodeRed/cr_dsplibFFTbin_cm3/libcr_dsplibFFT_cm3.a.
-To link this library to the project, the line is added to the makefile.
+This ZIP archive contains several files, the library which has to be linked to the MIDIBOX project is is added to the makefile.
 A short yet comprehensible introduction into the concept of the FFT including examples on how to use NXP's DSP library is given in AN10943.
 I think it's amazing that the humble LPC1769 can calculate a 64-points-FFT so quickly that the delay is not noticable (at least to me).
 There are countless ways how the result of a FFT can be used.
 For the head signal, the high frequency components are stronger when the head is hit with a harder object (drumstick rather than hand), and when it's hit closer to the rim.
 This way a crude position detection is possible.
 Only the absolute values of the complex frequency bin values are used.
-The correct formula would be but I skip the square root to save execution time.
+The correct formula would be abs = $\sqrt{((real part)^2 + (imaginary part)^2)}$ but I skip the square root to save execution time.
 So the squares of the absolute values are used rather than the absolute values themselves.